-It can be a painful task getting people to buy into SEO tasks, even if they’re in their best interests.
+It can be a painful task getting people to buy into SEO initiatives, even if they’re in their best interests.
 The more arcane the topic, the more difficult it can be.
 Enter structured data/schema, one of the most painful modern SEO elements to explain.
+But if you’re doing local work, such as plumber SEO or SEO for contractors, this is an important topic to educate yourself on.

 If you don’t know about structured data in regards to SEO, it’s basically a language to help feed Google specific data about elements of your website.
 So, for example, if you’re a local business you can feed Google your hours and your exact location with latitude and longitude.
 This makes it easier for Google to publish accurate information about your business without them having to scrape your site (and others) trying to guess your exact location and your hours.
 This also carries over to all kinds of things like blog posts, recipes, product information, and so much more.